adeena210/Neural-Networks/README.md

     vii. **HiddenUnit_01000000_Plot.png**: A graph of the values emitted by the three hidden units in the network for the input \vec{x} = (0,1,0,0,0,0,0,0) vs. the epoch number (T3.2). viii. **HiddenUnit_10000000_Plot.png**: A graph of the values emitted by the three hidden units in the network for the input \vec{x} = (1,0,0,0,0,0,0,0) vs. the epoch number (T3.2). ix. **SquaredErrorsPlot.png**: A graph of the sum of squared errors vs. the epoch number (T3.1).
-4. **HiddenRepresentationsFile.csv**: Holds information corresponding to the three hidden unit values in the eight Hidden Unit Files produced (D4).
+4. **HiddenRepresentationsFile.csv**: Holds information corresponding to the input value, output value, and last three hidden unit values from each of the eight hidden unit encoding files (D4).
 5. **D4_Analysis.pdf**: A written report of the observations and analysis regarding the hidden value encodings learned by the machine (D4).
 6. **D5_Reflection.pdf**: A writeup reflecting on the assignment (D5).